 Before implementing the algorithm, it is convenient to add a source term to the PDE (1) since it gives us more freedom in finding test problems for verification.
-In particular, the source term allows us to use manufactured solutions for software testing, where we simply choose some function as solution, fit the corresponding source term, and define boundary and initial conditions consistent with the chosen solution.
-Such solutions will seldom fulfill the initial condition (3) so we need to generalize this condition to $u_t = V(x)$.
+Physically, a source term acts as a generation of waves in the interior of the domain.